kjappelbaum/pyepal/docs/getting_started.rst

 Hyperparameter optimization
 .............................
 Usually, the hyperparameters of a machine learning model, in particular the kernel hyperparameters of a Gaussian process regression model, should be optimized as new training data is added.
 However, since this is usually a computationally expensive process, it may not be desirable to perform this at every iteration of the active learning process.
-The iteration frequency of the hyperparameter optimization is internally set by the :code:`_should_optimize_hyperparameter` function, which by default uses a schedule that optimizes the hyperparameter every 10th iteration.
+The iteration frequency of the hyperparameter optimization is internally set by the :code:`_should_optimize_hyperparameters` function, which by default uses a schedule that optimizes the hyperparameter every 10th iteration.
 This behavior can be changed by override this function.

 Logging
 ........